brevzin/cpp_proposals/2996_reflection/reflection.md

   - any enumerator
   - any template
   - any namespace (including the global namespace) or namespace alias
+  - any object that is a _permitted result of a constant expression_
-  - most evaluations of expressions with structural type (with the caveat that any references or pointers must designate objects that are permitted results of constant expressions)
+  - any value with _structural type_ (with the caveat that any references or pointers must designate objects that are permitted results of constant expressions)
   - the null reflection (when default-constructed)

 Notably absent at this time are reflections of expressions.
 For example, one might wish to walk over the subexpressions of a function call: